jasonmc02gap/g3/README.md

 # troubleshooting

-## not ubuntu-trusty distro (14.04)
+## Docker: The following packages have unmet dependencies:...

-change the line 10 with the ubuntu distro name that you are using
+you probably are not using ubuntu-trusty distro (14.04), change the line 10 with the ubuntu distro name that you are using

 ##  docker: Cannot connect to the Docker daemon.
 Is 'docker -d' running on this host?